chavalasantosh/SanTOK/OLD_DONT_TOUCH/docs/02-user-guides/03-Beginner_Complete_Guide.md

 ---

-## 1. WHAT IS KRISHNA TOKENIZER?
+## 1. WHAT IS SanTOK TOKENIZER?

 ### 1.1 Simple Explanation
-**Krishna Tokenizer** is a tool that breaks text into smaller pieces called **tokens**.
+**SanTOK Tokenizer** is a tool that breaks text into smaller pieces called **tokens**.

 **Think of it like this:**
 - You have a sentence: "Hello World"
-- Krishna Tokenizer breaks it into pieces: "Hello" and "World"
+- SanTOK Tokenizer breaks it into pieces: "Hello" and "World"
 - Each piece is called a **token**

 ### 1.2 What Can It Do?